sebastiansimmons/rust_book_2020/README.md

 I'm excited for chapter 20 when this chapter really gets put in context.
 It seems like Rust has everything needed for safe concurrency.
 I was already somewhat familiar with mutexes so that wasn't too much of a conceptual challenge.
 I want to see how this all looks in practice.

 ## Chapter 17: Object-Oriented Programming Features of Rust

+Trait objects definitely seem useful.
+I think I preferred the second method of implementing state through type changing rather than a state trait but I can see uses for both.